 "Our priorities are the Warfighter and the people developing capabilities that protect them and our nation.
 The joint force cannot afford to be surprised with a novel CBRN threat, and the JPEO-CBRND is determined to maintain our technological edge."

-Mr. Daniel J. McCormick is our Deputy Joint Program Executive Officer for Chemical, Biological, Radiological and Nuclear Defense (JPEO-CBRND) for Operations and Modernization.
+Mr. Daniel J. McCormick is our Deputy Joint Program Executive Officer for Chemical, Biological, Radiological and Nuclear Defense (JPEO-CBRND).
 In this role, he leverages a solid background and experience in the Chemical and Biological Defense Program to help ensure our programs are synchronized, prioritized, and balanced to effectively integrate technologies in support of delivering chemical, biological, radiological and nuclear defense capabilities to the Warfighter and nation.
 Mr. McCormick’s work experience includes more than 28 years of service as an Army officer and over 20 years of acquisition experience.
 He knows how to build and lead acquisition teams to succeed, no matter what obstacles must be overcome to meet the Warfighter’s needs.